Dark Night of the Scarecrow: Plot

 The next night, Philby is disturbed by a commotion in his hog pen; while checking it out, mysterious occurrences make him panic and try to flee in his car, which refuses to start.
-He is pursued across his property and takes refuge in a grain silo, shutting the door behind him.
-A conveyor belt feeding into the building is switched on.
-Philby, unable to open the now-locked door of the silo, is buried in the resulting avalanche of grain and suffocates.
+He is pursued across his property and hides in a grain silo, shutting the door behind him.
+A conveyor belt feeding into the silo is switched on, and Philby, unable to open the now-locked door of the silo, is buried under the resulting avalanche of grain and suffocates.

-The next day, upon learning from Otis of Philby's death, Skeeter is ready to turn himself in rather than face any portended wrath.
-Otis remains convinced that recent occurrences are a hoax arranged to avenge Bubba's murder and that Bubba himself is still alive.
-That night he and Skeeter dig up Bubba's grave, ostensibly to prove that the corpse is not there.
-Skeeter opens the coffin to reveal that the corpse is, in fact, still there and, in panic, tries to flee.
-Otis chases after and stops him, promising to go along with whatever Skeeter decides to do.
-They return to the grave to refill it, but while Skeeter is down in the grave closing the coffin lid, Otis decides then to protect himself, kills Skeeter by smashing his skull with a shovel, and fills in the grave with Skeeter inside it.
+The next day, when Hazelrigg tells him of Philby's death, Skeeter is ready to turn himself in, but Hazelrigg is now convinced that Bubba is still alive and responsible for the recent occurrences.
+That night, he and Skeeter dig up Bubba's grave, supposedly to prove Hazelrigg's claim that the coffin is empty; Skeeter opens the coffin to reveal that the corpse is in fact still there and in panic tries to flee.
+Hazelrigg chases after Skeeter and stops him; they return to the grave to refill it, but while Skeeter is down in the grave closing the coffin lid, Hazelrigg smashes in Skeeter's skull with a shovel and fills in the grave with Skeeter in it.

-Driving home in an intoxicated state, Otis sees Marylee alone in the middle of the road.
+Driving home in an intoxicated state, Hazelrigg sees Marylee alone in the middle of the road.
 Pursuing her, he crashes his van and chases her on foot into a pumpkin patch.
-Catching up with her, he accuses her of masterminding the scarecrow murders when a plowing machine nearby starts up of its own accord.
-Terrified, Otis flees as the machine pursues him.
-Running through the field, Otis runs into the scarecrow which is holding the pitchfork that was planted on Bubba's corpse, and is impaled on the tines.
-Mortally wounded, Otis collapses and dies.
-Marylee, who has been hiding in the pumpkin patch, hears footsteps approaching; she looks up to see the scarecrow looking down at her and smiles.
-It bends down, presenting her with a flower, and she says "Thank you, Bubba."
-Marylee then innocently tells him that she has a new game to teach him, called "the chasing game".
+Catching up with her, he accuses her of masterminding the murders.
+A plowing machine nearby starts up of its own accord, and Hazelrigg flees as the machine pursues him.
+Running blindly through the field, now thinking Sam is in the machine, the terrified Hazelrigg runs headlong into the scarecrow, which is now holding the pitchfork that had been planted on Bubba's corpse, and impales himself on the tines.
+Mortally wounded, Hazelrigg, realizing the scarecrow was, in fact, behind the strange occurrences and murders, collapses and dies.
+Marylee, hiding in the pumpkin patch, hears footsteps approaching; she looks up to see the scarecrow looking down at her and smiles.
+It bends down, presenting her with a flower, and she says "Thank you, Bubba.", revealing Bubba's spirit returned from death and possessed the scarecrow to enact revenge on his killers.
+Marylee then makes plans for the next day to teach Bubba a new game.